johnpl-io/C99-Compiler/README.md

 * char values
     * again supported in backend but would require bit-extension on the frontend so it is not yet implemented
 - Logical OR
-    - Is in their but in an effort to produce fall out there are some bugs.
+    - It is in quad and codegen but in an effort to produce fall out there are some bugs.
 ### Not supported
 - Initializers
 - K & R syntax for functions